Kadambari87/twitter-api/README.md

 - TwitterAppFunction/src/test - Unit tests for the application code.
 - template.yaml - A template that defines the application's AWS resources.

-The application uses several AWS resources, including Lambda functions and an API Gateway API.
+The application uses several AWS resources, including Lambda functions, DynamoDB and an API Gateway API.
 These resources are defined in the `template.yaml` file in this project.

 ## Deploy the sample application